Political repression in the Islamic Republic of Iran: Judicial and legal repression

-The Iranian judiciary plays an important role in maintaining fear among the Iranian population as well as suppressing dissent and maintaining the regime's control.
+The Iranian judiciary plays an important role in maintaining fear among the population, as well as suppressing dissent and maintaining the regime's control.
 Courts in Iran lack independence from government or religion.
-Political dissidents are sometimes denied access to legal representation and can be forced into making confessions through torture.
-Arbitrary arrests and trials deemed unfair by Amnesty International are held.
-Amnesty International also reported that Iran's detention of foreign nationals in Iran can amount to hostage taking.
+Political dissidents are sometimes denied access to legal representation and can be forced to make confessions through torture.
+Arbitrary arrests and trials deemed unfair by Amnesty are held.
+Amnesty also reported that Iran's detention of foreign nationals in Iran can amount to hostage taking.

-In the Iranian legal system, there is capital punishment for political crimes, including charges such as efsad-fil-arz (corruption on earth), moharabeh (waging war against god), insulting the Prophet Mohammed and others.
+The Iranian legal system features capital punishment for political crimes, including charges such as efsad-fil-arz ("corruption on earth"), moharabeh ("waging war against God"), insulting the Islamic prophet Muhammad, and others.

-Media censorship and internet surveillance
+Media censorship and Internet surveillance

 Media censorship is a tool of political repression in the Islamic Republic of Iran.
-The government controls all major newspapers, television, and radio stations, with independent journalism being severely restricted.
+The government controls all major newspapers, television stations, and radio stations, with independent journalism being severely restricted.
 Journalists who criticize the government or cover political events are subject to violence.
-The media in Iran was described by the FFDD as "propaganda".
+The media in Iran were described by the Foundation for Defense of Democracies (FDD) as "propaganda".

-Iran has one of the world's most restrictive internet censorship systems, with the government and the IRGC blocking access to around 70% of the internet, including major platforms like YouTube, Twitter, Facebook, and Telegram.
-The government heavily monitors and restricts internet traffic, with the Internet Filtering Committee deciding which sites to block.
-In response to the 2019 protests, Iran implemented a total internet shutdown, reducing traffic to 5% of normal levels.
-Following the 2022 protests over Mahsa Amini's death, Iran was ranked as the second-highest country for internet censorship.
-Authorities have targeted VPNs to prevent access to foreign media.
-As of 2025, over 100,000 Starlink terminals were operating in Iran.
+Iran has one of the world's most restrictive systems of Internet censorship; the government and the IRGC block access to around 70% of the Internet, including major platforms such as YouTube, Twitter, Facebook, and Telegram.
+The government heavily monitors and restricts Internet traffic, with the Internet Filtering Committee deciding which sites to block.
+In response to the 2019 protests, Iran implemented a total Internet shutdown, reducing traffic to 5% of normal levels.
+Following the 2022 protests over Mahsa Amini's death, Iran was ranked as the second-highest country for Internet censorship.
+Authorities have targeted VPNs to block access to foreign media.
+As of 2025, more than 100,000 Starlink (satellite Internet) terminals were operating in Iran.

-Seizure of protestors' bodies
+Seizure of bodies of protesters

-The Islamic Republic of Iran has been accused of seizing the bodies of deceased protesters from hospitals and morgues, preventing their families from conducting funerals, which could otherwise become focal points for further protests.
-This practice is said to have been occurring since the start of the regime's rule and to have escalated following protests.
-The UN said Iran has refused to return the bodies of some of the deceased, as well as linked it with Iran's treatment of detained protesters.
+The Islamic Republic of Iran has been accused of seizing the bodies of deceased protesters from hospitals and morgues, thereby preventing their families from conducting funerals, which could otherwise become focal points for further protests.
+Human rights organizations have documented similar incidents since 1979, with cases escalating after periods of protest.
+The UN has reported that Iran has refused to return the bodies of some of the deceased, and the UN has associated this practice with Iran's treatment of detained protesters.

 The confiscation of bodies is viewed as a method to deny the victims and their families dignity and respect, as well as a way to conceal atrocities committed by the government.
-This act violates both international human rights law and Islamic law, which mandate proper burial and respect for the deceased.
-In addition to violating legal and moral principles, this practice also denies families the right to seek justice and truth regarding their loved ones' deaths.
-By preventing funerals, the authorities are said to aim to stifle potential protests and obscure the true scale of the violence against protesters.
+Such an act violates both international human rights law and Islamic law, which mandate proper burial and respect for the deceased.
+In addition to violating legal and moral principles, this practice also denies families the right to seek justice and truth concerning their loved ones' deaths.
+By preventing funerals, the authorities are supposedly aiming to stifle potential protests and obscure the true scale of violence against protesters.